Secularism: State secularism

 In political terms, secularism is a movement towards the separation of religion and government, often termed the separation of church and state.
 This can refer to reducing ties between a government and a state religion, replacing laws based on scripture (such as Halakha, Dharmaśāstra, and Sharia) with civil laws, and eliminating discrimination on the basis of religion.
 This is said to add to democracy by protecting the rights of religious minorities.
 Separation of church and state is one possible strategy to be deployed by secular governments.
 From the democratic to the authoritarian, such governments share a concern to limit the religious side in the relationship.
 Each state may find its own unique policy prescriptions.
-These may include separation, careful monitoring and regulation of organised religion such as in France, Turkey, and others.
+These may include separation, careful monitoring and regulation of organized religion such as in France, Turkey, India and others.

 In accord with the belief in the separation of church and state, secularists tend to prefer that politicians make decisions for secular rather than religious reasons.
-In this respect, policy decisions pertaining to topics like abortion, contraception, embryonic stem cell research, same-sex marriage, and sex education are prominently focused upon by American secularist organisations such as the Center for Inquiry.
+In this respect, policy decisions pertaining to topics like abortion, contraception, embryonic stem cell research, same-sex marriage, and sex education are prominently focused upon by American secularist organizations such as the Center for Inquiry.
 Religious fundamentalists often oppose a secular form of government, arguing that it contradicts the character of historically religious nations, or infringes on their rights to express themselves in the public sphere.
 In the United States, for example, the word "secularism" became equivalent to "anti-religion" due to such efforts.
 Religious minorities, however, often support secularism as a means of defending their rights against the majority.

 State secularism is most often associated with the Age of Enlightenment in Europe and it plays a major role in Western society.
-Some of the most well known examples for states considered "constitutionally secular" are the United States, France, Turkey, India, Mexico, and South Korea, though none of these nations have identical forms of governance with respect to religion.
-For example, in India, secularism does not completely separate state and religion, while in France, secularism precludes such involvement.
+Some of the best known examples of states considered "constitutionally secular" are the United States, France, Turkey, India, Mexico, and South Korea, though none of these nations have identical forms of governance with respect to religion.
+For example, in India, secularism does not completely separate state and religion, while in France, secularism precludes such mutual involvement.